Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets: Introduction

-\paragraph{Functionally Constrained Optimization} Functionally constrained optimization is one natural family of constrained convex optimization problems with smooth and/or strongly convex constraint sets.
+{\bf Functionally Constrained Optimization.} Functionally constrained optimization is one natural family of constrained convex optimization problems with smooth and/or strongly convex constraint sets.
 These are problems minimizing $f(x)$ subject to $g_i(x)\leq 0$ for convex $f,g_i$.
-Using Lemma~\ref{lemma:level}, smoothness and/or strong convexity of $g_i$ carry over to the level sets $S_i = \{x \mid g_i(x)\leq 0\}$ (assuming gradients are well behaved on the boundary of the feasible region, which constraint qualification can ensure).
-In addition to the radial or level set approaches improved by our theory here, functionally constrained problems can be addressed using switching subgradient, augmented Lagrangian, and other first-order methods~\cite{Metel2021}.
+Lemma~\ref{lemma:level} shows smoothness and/or strong convexity of $g_i$ carry over to the level sets $S_i = \{x \mid g_i(x)\leq 0\}$ (assuming gradients are well behaved on the boundary of the feasible region, which constraint qualification can ensure).
+Functionally constrained problems can be addressed using switching subgradient, augmented Lagrangian, and other first-order methods~\cite{Metel2021}.
 One drawback of such methods directly defined in terms of function and gradient evaluations of $g_i$ is that they are representation dependent (that is, replacing $g_i(x)\leq 0$ by $2g_i(x)\leq 0$ may change how the algorithm behaves).
-Hence one may need to preprocess constraints, scaling them appropriately, to achieve good performance.
-Approaches based on evaluating the gauges avoid this issue as $\{x \mid g(x)\leq 0\}$ is the same set as $\{x \mid 2g(x)\leq 0\}$.
+Hence, one may need to preprocess constraints, rescaling them appropriately, to achieve good performance.
+Approaches based on evaluating the gauges avoid this issue as $\{x \mid g(x)\leq 0\}$ is the same set as $\{x \mid \lambda g(x)\leq 0\}$ for any rescaling $\lambda>0$.
+Note that the radial transform $f^{\Gamma}$ is not invariant to rescaling, instead, being given by $(\lambda f)^{\Gamma} (y)=f^{\Gamma}(\lambda y)/\lambda$.
+However, its Lipschitz constant is invariant to rescalings: By~\cite[Proposition 1]{grimmer2023radial2} $f^\Gamma$ is $1/R$-Lipschitz where $R= \inf\{\|x\| \mid f(x)\leq 0\}$.
+Since this constant $R$ is invariant to rescalings, $(\lambda f)^{\Gamma}$ is also $1/R$-Lipschitz.

-\paragraph{Conditional and Projected Gradient-Type Methods} When constraints are sufficiently simple, the more complex methodologies like level set methods, radial transformations, switching subgradient methods, augmented Lagrangians, etc.~are not needed.
-Instead, conditional gradient (e.g., Frank-Wolfe~\cite{frank1956algorithm}) and projected gradient methods can be utilized.
-The recent works~\cite{Pena2021,kerdreux2021projection} have shown performance improvements for conditional gradient methods whenever the constraint set is uniformly convex (a generalization of the strongly convex sets considered here).
+{\bf Projected and Stochastic Gradient-Type Methods.} When constraints are sufficiently simple, projected gradient methods can be utilized.
+Given a smooth objective $f$, accelerated projected gradient methods can achieve a convergence rate of $O(1/\sqrt{\epsilon})$.
+To match this rate, our proposed radial methods additionally need $S$ to be smooth and bounded.
+Consequently, when projections are computationally inexpensive, projected gradient methods may be more attractive than radial methods.
 To the best of our knowledge, no performance improvements have been shown for projected gradient methods over smooth/strongly convex sets.